- Nutritional Assistance Program

 Refugees are entitled to apply for the same benefits and service programs that are available to U.S. citizens.
 They may, therefore, be eligible to receive cash or medical assistance and may also take advantage of a number of service programs that are offered in Virginia.

-Refugees who do not meet the requirements for mainstream programs--such as TANF, Medicaid, FAMIS, etc.--may be eligible for time limited refugee cash assistance and refugee medical assistance.
+Refugees who do not meet the requirements for mainstream programs--such as TANF, Medical Assistance, FAMIS, etc.--may be eligible for time limited Refugee Cash Assistance and Refugee Medical Assistance.

 Refugee Cash Assistance